Introduction

 The transformation recipe is written as:

-(Time for process) under (Catalyst), (Reagent) produces (Product) @ (amount percent)
+(Process and Time) under (Catalyst), (Reagent) produces (Product) @ (amount percent)

 Amount percent is the percentage of the integrant's volume that is successfully transformed into the new product.